lukau2357/mlds-1/README.md

 ## SVM Demo
 Implementation of hard margin and soft margin SVM using CVXOPT library for quadratic programming.
 2D demonstrations added for both algorithms.

+## PCA Demo
+Principal component analysis implementation with numpy, and demonstration using the well-known Iris dataset.